Ramakm/Ramakm/README.md

 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...itsramakrushna@gmail.com
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...I am not a funny guy
+- ⚡ Fun fact: ...I'm a funny guy